 8. Become acquainted with your neighbours.Look for patterns in the routines and lifestyles of your neighbours in the community.
 Often, if you are leaving work and returning home at the same time every day, you'll notice other neighbours' routines.
 If something seems suspicious to you, you'll be able to recognize the situation more quickly.

 9. When should you call for help?Deciding to call the police if you see something suspicious is frightening, as you may not want to place yourself in the middle of any situation.
 It's better to be safe than sorry, though, so if something does not seem right, contact the authorities.

 10. Communicate the details.Be clear and concise when speaking to the police.
 Provide the dispatcher with the correct address, and the easiest way to access the building.
 If someone has been injured, ask for an ambulance to be sent as well.
 Be prepared to give details about what you saw, such as what the person looked like, was wearing, the direction they went in, etc. Convey any other useful and relevant information, such as suspicious odours, chemicals, or vehicles.
 The more information the authorities have, the better prepared they will be.

-A safe condominium is a happy condominium.
+As mentioned in the beginning, a safe condominium is a happy condominium.
 Keep these tips in mind to minimize your residents' risk and maximize their safety.
+Now that you've read about condominium safety, learn how to protect you and your residents against cyberattacks.

 For more information on condominium security, contact FirstService Residential, Alberta's leading condominium management company.